-SECTION 303.
-INTENT TO EXERCISE: AFTER-ACQUIRED POWER.
-Unless the terms of the instrument exercising a power of appointment manifest a contrary intent:

-- (1) except as otherwise provided in paragraph (2), a blanket-exercise clause extends to a power acquired by the power holder after executing the instrument containing the clause; and - (2) if the holder is also the donor of the power, the clause does not extend to the power unless there is no gift-in-default clause or it is ineffective.
+- the terms of the instrument exercising a power of appointment manifest a contrary intent: - 40 (1) except as otherwise provided in paragraph (2), a blanket-exercise clause extends to a - 41 power acquired by the powerholder after executing the instrument containing the clause; and - (2) if the powerholder is also the donor of the power, the clause does not extend to the

-Nothing in the law prevents a power holder from exercising a power of appointment in an instrument executed before acquiring the power.
-The only question is one of construction: whether the power holder intended to exercise the after-acquired power.
-(The term "after-acquired power" in this Section refers to a power acquired on or before the power holder's death.
-A power of appointment cannot be conferred on a deceased power holder.
+Nothing in the law prevents a powerholder from exercising an after-acquired power-in other words, from exercising a power in an instrument executed before acquiring the power.
+The only question is one of construction: whether the powerholder intended by the earlier instrument to exercise the after-acquired power.
+(The term "after-acquired power" in this section refers only to an after-acquired power acquired before the powerholder's death.
+A power of appointment cannot be conferred on a deceased powerholder.
 See Section 201.)

-If the instrument of exercise specifically identifies the power that the holder is exercising, the exercise clause unambiguously expresses an intent to exercise that power, whether the power is an after-acquired power or not.
-A blanket-exercise clause, however, raises a question of construction.
+If the instrument of exercise specifically identifies the power to be exercised, then the question of construction is readily answered: the specific-exercise clause expresses an intent to exercise the power, whether the power is after-acquired or not.
+However, if the instrument of exercise uses only a blanket-exercise clause, the question of whether the powerholder intended to exercise an after-acquired power is often harder to answer.
+The presumptions in this section provide default rules of construction on the powerholder's likely intent.

-Paragraph (1) states the general rule of this Section.
-Unless the terms of the instrument indicate that the power holder had a different intent, a blanket-exercise clause extends to a power of appointment acquired after the power holder executed the instrument containing the blanket-exercise clause.
+Paragraph (1) states the general rule of this section.
+Unless the terms of the instrument indicate that the powerholder had a different intent, a blanket-exercise clause extends to a power of appointment acquired after the powerholder executed the instrument containing the blanket-exercise clause.
 General references to then-present circumstances, such as "all the powers I have" or similar expressions, are not a sufficient indication of an intent to exclude an after-acquired power.
 In contrast, more precise language, such as "all powers I have at the date of execution of this will," does indicate an intent to exclude an after-acquired power.

 It is important to remember that even if the terms of the instrument manifest an intent to exercise an after-acquired power, the intent may be ineffective, for example if the terms of the donor's instrument creating the power manifest an intent to preclude such an exercise.
-In the absence of an indication to the contrary, however, it is inferred that the time of the execution of the power holder's exercising instrument is immaterial to the donor.
-Even if the donor declares that the property shall pass to such persons as the power holder "shall" or "may" appoint, these terms do not suffice to indicate an intent to exclude exercise by an instrument previously executed, because these words may be construed to refer to the time when the exercising document becomes effective.
+In the absence of an indication to the contrary, however, it is inferred that the time of the execution of the powerholder's exercising instrument is immaterial to the donor.
+Even if the donor declares that the property shall pass to such persons as the powerholder "shall" or "may" appoint, these terms do not suffice to indicate an intent to exclude exercise by an instrument previously executed, because these words may be construed to refer to the time when the exercising document becomes effective.

 Paragraph (2) states an exception to the general rule of paragraph (1).
-If the power holder is also the donor, a blanket-exercise clause in a preexisting instrument is rebuttably presumed not to manifest an intent to exercise a power later reserved in another donative transfer, unless the donor/power holder did not provide for a taker in default of appointment or the gift-in-default clause is ineffective.
+If the powerholder is also the donor, a blanket-exercise clause in a preexisting instrument is rebuttably presumed not to manifest an intent to exercise a power later reserved in another donative transfer, unless the donor/powerholder did not provide for a taker in default of appointment or the gift-in-default clause is ineffective.

-The black-letter of this Section is consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 19.6 and the accompanying Commentary.
+The black-letter of this section is consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 19.6 and the accompanying Commentary.

 SECTION 304.
-SUBSTANTIAL COMPLIANCE WITH FORMAL DONOR-
+SUBSTANTIAL COMPLIANCE WITH DONOR-IMPOSED